Introduction

 Succession sowing is one of the best ways to avoid losing a whole crop at once.

-Instead of sowing one big row of lettuce, rocket, radish or coriander, sow a small amount every couple of weeks.
-That way, if one batch bolts or struggles in a hot spell, the next batch may catch better conditions.
+Instead of sowing one big row of lettuce, rocket, radish or coriander, sow a smaller amount every couple of weeks.
+That way, if one batch bolts or struggles in a hot spell, the next batch may do better.

 For summer crops, little and often is usually safer than all at once.